McClunatic/11ty-starter/README.md

 ### Preparing data for a Lunr index

-Lunr requires you to create an index to enable search, and I decided to do that at build time rather than a runtime.
+Lunr requires you to create an index to enable search, and I decided to do that at build time rather than at runtime.
 I added `lunr.liquid` as a template to my `src/` files with the following contents:

 ```liquid